Geometric convergence bounds for Markov chains in Wasserstein distance based on generalized drift and contraction

-Our goal is to establish new conditions under which the Markov chain defined by $P$ converges in $W_{\psi}$ to a limiting distribution $\pi \in \mathcal{P}(\X)$ at a geometric rate.
-More specifically, we will construct convergence bounds of the following form:
+Our goal is to establish new conditions under which the Markov chain defined by $P$ converges in $W_{\psi}$ to a limiting distribution $\varpi \in \mathcal{P}(\X)$ at a geometric rate.
+More specifically, based on these new conditions, we will construct convergence bounds of the form